|Innovative Control Effectors for Manoeuvring of Air Vehicles – Advanced Concepts|

 |Applied Vehicle Technology|

-Control Effectors, Flight Control, Flow control, Manoeuvre, Performance
+Conceptual Design, Control Effectors, Flight Control, Flow control, Manoeuvre, multidisciplinary Design, Performance, Tailless

 • When used to augment conventional aerodynamic controls, these devices can reduce the size of the required control surfaces and their deflection.
 Consequently, this can reduce the number of ‘seams and ‘gaps’ or changes in the outer mould line of the aircraft in flight.
-These measures can significantly reduce the radar signature of future aerial vehicle configurations.
+These measures can significantly improve the survivability of future aerial vehicle configurations.

-• It has been shown that, for the ingress mission phase, replacing existing conventional control systems with novel fluidic control systems could reduce aircraft weight and complexity, reduce the aircraft internal volume occupied by flight control systems and result in similar levels of system reliability.
-The benefits to aircraft weight and available volume open up possibilities for performance enhancement (lower weight, more fuel) or greater flexibility to incorporate additional systems within the same airframe volume.
+• For the ingress mission the use of fluidic controls to augment conventional controls imposes a potentially acceptable increase in system mass, occupied volume and complexity.
+To determine if fluidic controls can completely replace conventional controls further studies are required to explore the more challenging flight phases, where blowing massflow requirements will undoubtedly be greater than for the ingress mission.
+The trends of system volume, mass, complexity, etc. with blowing massflow requirements identified in the ingress mission study suggests that these parameters increase less than proportionally with increases in blowing massflow.
+While it remains to be confirmed (an objective of the work being proposed in this TAP), replacing existing conventional control systems with novel fluidic control systems has the potential to reduce aircraft weight and complexity, reduce the aircraft internal volume occupied by flight control systems and result in similar levels of system reliability.
+If realisable the benefits to aircraft weight and available volume open up possibilities for performance enhancement (lower weight, more fuel) or greater flexibility to incorporate additional systems within the same airframe volume.

 • If attainable, full replacement of movable parts by non-moveable fluidic control systems will contribute to a smoother overall aircraft shape.

-• Reviews of existing data will be undertaken and preliminary new aerodynamic studies (experimental and numerical) will be defined to assess/understand the transient behaviour of flow control effectors (such as Circulation Control, Apex Blowing and Fluidic Thrust Vectoring).
-The objective here is to able to build models capable of simulating the transient relationships that exist between the opening of a control valve and the forces/moments induced on the airframe as a result.
+• Transient response of AFC: Reviews of existing data will be undertaken and preliminary new aerodynamic studies (experimental and numerical) will be defined to assess/understand the transient behaviour of flow control effectors (such as Circulation Control, Apex Blowing and Fluidic Thrust Vectoring).
+The objective here is to gain appropriate knowledge and, if applicable, to build models capable of simulating the transient relationships that exist between the opening of a control valve and the forces/moments induced on the airframe as a result.
 These models need to account for both the transient responses of the flow control effector output to valve movement and also the response of the external aerodynamics to the flow control effector output.
 These models will be required to improve the existing aircraft control response models used to assess stability and control during dynamic manoeuvring and disturbance rejection during any subsequent RTG activity.

-• Studies to identify approaches to improve and validate the semi-empirical system models used to predict/represent the performance, mass and volume of flow control systems components (more refined models than previously used are required to assess the systems integration aspects associated with ducting, valves and fluidic end-effectors).
+• System integration studies: The aim is to identify approaches to improve and validate the semi-empirical system models used to predict/represent the performance, mass and volume of flow control systems components (more refined models than previously used are required to assess the systems integration aspects associated with ducting, valves and fluidic end-effectors).
 This need to include better understanding of the redundancy/fail-safe aspects such that better system sizing and reliability models can be created.
-It is necessary to identify the data resources and skill sets that could undertake the development of these improved models within a subsequent RTG activity.